 Working with leaders

-Our youth leadership pipeline is not a remedial program!
 For years, even non-profits with good intentions operated on a “needs-based” child care model for distressed communities.
 In trying to help those most struggling, it discouraged those from performing at their best.
 In many ways, it encouraged high-performers to dial down their efforts in order to take part in services.
 High-functioning communities have the ability to identify and invest in their present and future leaders.
 This is at the forefront of our thinking as we seek to create a generation of community leadership that is capable of transforming the community from within.
-We want all students in our community to have the same opportunity to quality after school and summer care.
+We want all students in our community to have the same opportunity to quality after-school and summer care.
 However, with limited resources, we believe working with high-functioning leaders is the most efficient and effective way for our community to heal itself.

 Rather than offering opportunities just during the school year or just during the summer, we offer a continuum of leadership-building opportunities all year long.
-During the school year, students develop in the Young Leaders and Civic Leaders.
-During the summer, these same students (with additional students in the summer) are provided day-long leadership and academic opportunities at Freedom School.
+During the school year, students develop in the Youth Leadership Academy.
+During the summer, these same students are provided day-long leadership and academic opportunities at Freedom School.

 Getting parents involved